Our School App Stay connected on the go...

 If you are interested in a career in primary or secondary teaching, and learning to teach through employment based training there are two possible routes.
 One is as a salaried trainee and the other is tuition fee funded.
 Please see the link below for further information about the possibility of a range of bursaries and scholarships in different subjects.

 Details of the Subject Knowledge Enhancement courses available in some subjects with funding for eligible applicants is here.
 Suitable applicants with gaps in their subject knowledge will be asked to complete an SKE course prior to the start of training.

 We are looking for people who are passionate about teaching and have the potential to become outstanding teachers.
 Personal resilience, effective time management skills and commitment to achieving the best possible outcomes for young people are essential.

 1. GCSE (or recognised equivalent) grade C or above in English and Mathematics for secondary, also science for primary.

-4. Applicants for the salaried route must have 2-3 years’ relevant work experience and provide a full CV.
+4. Applicants for the salaried route must provide a full CV.

 5. Literacy and Numeracy Professional Skills Test Passes (see below)

 Skills/ Characteristics Needed for Teacher Training

 Applicants need to show what skills and experience they have gained from their work experience, as well as knowledge and understanding of an urban state school environment and its challenges.

 - A commitment to safeguarding and promoting the welfare of children.